HomeControlHub

 The most powerful hub on the market — supports every major protocol plus Infrared and 433MHz.
 Premium price for premium capability.

-Homey Pro is what you build when you refuse to compromise.
-At $399, it is the most expensive hub in this guide by a significant margin — and the only one that unifies every major smart home protocol under one roof with full local processing.
+Homey Pro is what you build when you refuse to make compromises.
+At $399, it is the most expensive hub in this guide by a significant margin, and the only consumer smart home hub that unifies every major wireless protocol — Zigbee, Z-Wave, Thread, Matter, Infrared, and 433MHz — under one roof with fully local processing and no cloud dependency.
+For serious smart home enthusiasts managing 50 or more devices across multiple brands and protocols, nothing else offers this combination at any price.

 Pros